I'm excited to announce my new shawl knitting pattern - "A Bit of Good Luck". This shawl is knit with super bulky yarn so it's quick and easy to knit.

 When I was looking for green yarn I found that there are a lot of choices!
 Of course, you can use any color for your shawl but I thought it would be fun to share the choices of greens that I found for a few super bulky yarn options:

-Lion Brand Hometown USA - these colors are available on Craftsy:
+Lion Brand Hometown USA - look for these colors on Lion Brand Yarn's website:

 'Vermont Green': dark forest green (shown above in shawl)